punitbathija/FS_JS_Assignment/README.md

 # FS_JS_Assignment
-This repository contains all the Javascript Assignments given in the course FS_JS by iNeuron
+This repository contains all the Javascript DOM Manipulatation Assignments given in the course FS_JS by iNeuron There are 20 questions in this assignment and I have completed 11 of them
 ## Dom Manipulation Assignment

 1. Webiste Name: [Dev To](https://dev.to/)